-Please see the Department of Communication for updates regarding this program For admissions and classwork requirements, see Statement of Policy.
-(42000348)
+Please see the Department of Communication for updates regarding

+For admission and classwork requirements, see Statement of Policy.
+(42 000348)

-B.A.
-Communication Statement of Policy
+Bachelor of Arts Communication Statement of Policy

-Admissions.
-Students entering Central Missouri State University to pursue a B.A. degree in Communication should indicate their intentions to become a major at the time of first enrollment and be assigned a departmental advisor.
-Departmental advisors can be obtained at the department office, Martin 136.
+Students entering Central Missouri State University to pursue a Bachelor of Arts degree in Communication should make application after the completion of the core courses.
+Departmental advisers can be obtained at the department office, Martin 136.